 Lifetime Achievement: Bryan Stevenson

-The American Constitution Society is pleased to announce that Bryan Stevenson will receive our Lifetime Achievement Award at the 2019 ACS National Convention.
+Bryan Stevenson received our Lifetime Achievement Award at the 2019 ACS National Convention.

 Professor Stevenson is the founder and Executive Director of the Equal Justice Initiative and a Professor of Law at NYU School of Law.
 He has devoted three decades to challenging the criminal justice system’s bias against people of color, the poor, the young, the mentally ill, and other marginalized populations.
 Learn more about Stevenson in this recent New York Times article.